parvpareek/Hack-230548/README.md

 Go  to [web app]('127.0.0.1/8000/Karanc')
 You will be redirected to a functioning web page, where you can explore the project's web-based features.
+Go to [Youtube Videos)('https://youtu.be/vRRdwliWz-s?si=k5YvZV7KxoBQP5Am') to see the handon project.